Credentialing Services

 How Credentialing Works

-When you’re credentialing the providers in your healthcare facility, you’ll likely be checking for proof that they are legally considered LIPs.
+When you’re credentialing the medical professionals in your healthcare organization, you’ll likely be checking for proof that they are legally considered LIPs.
 You need to verify the qualifications of each LIP’s education and training from primary sources.
 Typically, this process involves a lot of documentation.

-Here is some of the most common information requested of providers:
+Here is some of the most common information requested of healthcare providers:

 • Name, date of birth, gender, ethnicity, mailing address, and other personal details